ZwL6/MZT/README.md

 ## File Structure
 The files in this repository are organized as follows:

-assignment.ipynb: This is the main notebook for the assignment.
-Open this notebook in Google Colab to complete the assignment. cities.json: This is the cities json file for routes generation.
+assignment.ipynb: This is the main notebook for Metric accuracy test and data conversion.
+Open this notebook in Google Colab to complete the assignment. cities.json: This is the cities JSON file for route generation in Colab. projectcode.ipynb: This is the notebook for data generation, similarity calculation, payment calculation, and payment order. city.json: This is the cities JSON file for route generation in Python.